Congratulations to our 2015 PSA Contest Winner!

 How it Works

 All PSA entries submitted by the deadline will be reviewed by two groups of people.
-The first, executives at McDivitt Law Firm, looking for the content of the message.
-All entries will also be reviewed by a team of producers from Los Angeles, CA, looking for quality of production and story-telling.
+The first, executives at McDivitt Law Firm, including a video production specialist, are looking for the content of the message.
+All entries will also be reviewed by a team of advertising executives looking for quality of production and story-telling.

 - Colorado high school students must be in grades 9-12.

 - PSAs must be 28-29 seconds in length.